cheqd/product-docs/architecture/adr-list/adr-003-did-registrar.md

 **Endpoint**: `/1.0/create` <br>
 Provide a DID Document payload according to the [w3c did core specification](https://www.w3.org/TR/did-core/#dfn-did-documents) in the request body.

+The payload can also be created using our helper endpoint `/1.0/did-document`, which requires the following options to construct the DID Document payload

+1. Verification Method Type
+2. Method Specific Algorithm
+3. Network
+4. PublicKey Hex encoded string

 <details>
 <summary>Request Operation</summary>